 MEN’S PERFUME

 For that special touch in your store: Robert Graham perfume offers rich and expressive scents in sophisticated bottles with elegant boxes.
 The three new men’s fragrances were inspired by blended spirits, such as Bourbon or Scotch.
-One of the perfumes is crisp and woody, another warm and sensual and the third fresh and classic.
-The bottles are not simply perfume containers but design objects in their own right perfect for decorating a man’s desk, study or book shelf.
+One of the perfumes is crisp and woody, another warm and sensual, and the third fresh and classic.
+The bottles are not simply perfume containers but design objects in their own right – perfect for decorating a man’s desk, study or book shelf.
 Crafted from fine Italian glass, they feature fabric labels inspired by Robert Graham prints and intricate figurines: each scent is decorated with a racer, a horned ram or a bulldog.
-Every bottle comes in a luxurious box with a mirror the decanter: true collector’s pieces.
+Every bottle comes in a luxurious box with a mirror placed just behind the decanter: true collector’s pieces.

 www.robertgraham.us